Basilisk: Accounts

-The basilisk is called "king" because it is reputed to have on its head a mitre, or crown-shaped crest.
+The basilisk is sometimes referred to as "king" because it has been reputed to have a mitre or crown-shaped crest on its head.
 Stories of the basilisk show that it is not completely distinguished from the cockatrice.
 The basilisk is alleged to be hatched by a cockerel from the egg of a serpent or toad (the reverse of the cockatrice, which was hatched from a cockerel's "egg" incubated by a serpent or toad).
 In Medieval Europe, the description of the creature began taking on features from cockerels.
-It has a venomous strike and in some versions of the myth, it has the ability to breathe fire.
+It has a venomous strike, and in some versions of the myth, it has the ability to breathe fire.